hashicorp/katakoda/vault-openshift/intro.md

-RedHat's OpenShift is a distribution of the Kubernetes platform that provides a number of usability and security enhancements
+RedHat's OpenShift is a distribution of the Kubernetes platform that provides a number of usability and security enhancements.

 In this tutorial, you login to an OpenShift cluster, install Vault via the Helm chart and then configure the authentication between Vault and the cluster.
 Then